01-edu/public/subjects/localhost/README.md

         index index.html

-        upload_status on; //if it's "on," you should add the "upload_path"; otherwise, if it's "off," there is no need for "upload_status."
+        upload_status on;

         upload_path         /usr/share/nginx/upload; //depends on "upload_status"
     }
 }
 ```
+In the example above if the "upload_status" is "off", there is no need for "upload_path."

-You have to base your server on this example but You have tested more complex configurations with multiple locations and ports and multiple servers such as :
+You have to base your server on this example bbut you must test also more complex configurations with multiple locations and ports and multiple servers such as:

 ```
 {
 server {